Fire, Flood, & Drought: 5 Steps Toward Positive Change

 You might be thinking, “wouldn’t more burning emit more greenhouse gases?”
 Yes and no. Prescribed burning semi-regularly would emit carbon dioxide and other harmful gases in the short term.
 At the same time, it would also promote healthy soil and vegetation, thus preventing future catastrophic wildfires and sequestering more carbon in the long run.

-These measures are not appropriate everywhere, however.
+Controlled burns can be risky, and these measures are not appropriate everywhere.
 Controlled burns and thinning vegetation could be very destructive practices in delicate or endangered ecosystems where disturbing the land would do more harm than good to native species.
 This is why it is important for people to be informed of the unique ecosystems they work in and are properly trained beforehand.

 The realm of water management in California has a long way to go, too.
 Building developments along major waterways and redirection of water away from natural wetlands is a recipe for future flooding.
 The demand for drinking water and water for agriculture is ever-growing, and allowing our underground aquifers to be over-pumped is a short-sighted solution that is permanently altering our landscapes, making California drier, more flood-prone and more fire-prone.
 Once aquifers are drained, they can’t be replenished.